pip-services/pip-services-docs/content/en/golang/commons/convert/float_converter.md

 - **returns**: float32 - float value or default value when conversion is not supported.

 #### ToNullableFloat
-Converts value into float or returns null when conversion is not possible.
+Converts value into float or returns nil when conversion is not possible.
 See [DoubleConverter.ToNullableDouble](../double_converter/#tonullabledouble)

 > ToNullableFloat(value interface{}) *float32

 - **value**: interface{} - the value to convert.
-- **returns**: *float32 - float value or null when conversion is not supported.
+- **returns**: *float32 - float value or nil when conversion is not supported.

 ### Examples